Attachment disorder: Possible mechanisms

 Alternatively, the two variations of RAD may develop from the same inability to develop "stranger-wariness" due to inadequate care.
 Appropriate fear responses may only be able to develop after an infant has first begun to form a selective attachment.
 An infant who is not in a position to do this cannot afford not to show interest in any person as they may be potential attachment figures.
 Faced with a swift succession of carers the child may have no opportunity to form a selective attachment until the possible biologically determined sensitive period for developing stranger-wariness has passed.
 It is thought this process may lead to the disinhibited form.

 In the inhibited form infants behave as if their attachment system has been "switched off".
 However the innate capacity for attachment behavior cannot be lost.
 This may explain why children diagnosed with the inhibited form of RAD from institutions almost invariably go on to show formation of attachment behavior to good carers.
 However children with the inhibited form as a consequence of neglect and frequent changes of caregiver continue to show the inhibited form for far longer when placed in families.

-Additionally, the development of Theory of Mind may play a role in emotional development.
+Additionally, the development of Theory of Mind plays a role in emotional development.
 Theory of Mind is the ability to know that the experience of knowledge and intention lies behind human actions such as facial expressions.
 Although it is reported that very young infants have different responses to humans than to non-human objects, Theory of Mind develops relatively gradually and possibly results from predictable interactions with adults.
 However, some ability of this kind must be in place before mutual communication through gaze or other gesture can occur, as it does by seven to nine months.
 Some neurodevelopmental disorders, such as autism, have been attributed to the absence of the mental functions that underlie Theory of Mind.
 It is possible that the congenital absence of this ability, or the lack of experiences with caregivers who communicate in a predictable fashion, could underlie the development of reactive attachment disorder.